EE-modders/SST-tool/README.md

 #### Linux

-- you need python3 to be installed
+- you need Python3 to be installed

-- download the Linux package from the [releases](https://github.com/EE-modders/SST-tool/releases) page.
+- download the standalone Python package from the [releases](https://github.com/EE-modders/SST-tool/releases) page.
 - make it executable: `chmod +x ./SSTtool.py`
 - run it: `./SSTtool.py`
 - (optional) copy it to `~/.local/bin` in order to access it from everywhere

 ### Supported games